 IF I WANT MY CASE TO BE MEDIATED, WHAT SHOULD I DO?

-You can invite your opposing party/parties and their possible counsel to an introductory meeting of mediation with me.
-In this meeting, I will tell about the type of mediation I apply, its benefits and the process.
+You can call the opposing party and invite them to an introductory meeting of mediation with me.
+In this meeting, I will tell about the mediation I apply, its benefits and the process.
 Everyone can ask questions.
 Nothing needs to be agreed on or committed to in this meeting.
-I do not charge anything of this meeting either.
 Please contact me for further information.

 Suggesting mediation directly to your opponent is most likely not going to be fruitful.